typeduck/convig/README.md

   - if *last resort* value is an array, and retrieved value is a string, it will be split by commas (or another separator - keep reading) into array of strings
+  - if *last resort* is an integer, strings "Infinity" and "-Infinity" cast as expected (e.g. you get the javascript Infinity)
+  - if *last resort* is +/-Infinity, strings and literal Infinity-values work, everything else will be cast to an integer
 - instead of literals, functions may be provided, in which case they will be called with *this* scoped to the CONFIG object.